abimur-123/abimur-123.github.io/_posts/2018-05-06-Time-to-GDPR.markdown

+---
+layout: post
-# GDPR - boon or bane?
+title: GDPR - boon or bane?
+date: 2017-05-26 00:00:00 +0300
+description: I discuss pros and cons of GDPR
+img: ./GDPR/GDPR_title.png
+tags: [data privacy, ethics, GDPR]
+---

 The Internet has become an indispensable part of our lives now.
 We cannot think of a world without wi-fi and devices that help us access the internet.
 In a world that revolves around the internet the value of personal data is growing.
 Personal data has become the new oil and there is a mad race between companies to obtain more personal data from users.